flynn-chen/air-canvas/README.md

 Want to create a fun and interactive learning environment? <br />

 Try out the Air Canvas!!! <br />
-You can use any object with a colored tip (e.g. defaulting using a blue expo marker) as a stylus. <br />
+You can use any object with a colored point (e.g. defaulting using a blue expo marker) as a stylus. <br />

 ![demo](demo.gif)